r-spatial/RSAGA/Updates - News.md

 RSAGA News
 ====

+#### 07 January 2016
+RSAGA 0.94-5 is now available on CRAN.
+This release is largely version updates to support SAGA GIS 2.2.3

 #### 08 November 2015
 RSAGA 0.94-4 is now available on CRAN.
 Included in this release are updates to support SAGA GIS versions 2.2.1 and 2.2.2